 The South East London Folklore Society is a monthly pub meeting held on the second Thursday of every month in the upstairs room of The Old King’s Head 47-49 Borough High Street SE1 at 8pm.

-September’s Talk is on September 13th & is
+Octobers’s Talk is on Thursday October 10th & is

-You can book in advance by emailing email@example.com or roll up on the night
+you can email firstname.lastname@example.org to book or roll up on the night & chance your arm.